-Spotting problem with your plan and being able to foresee difficulties are both essential skills for a project manager, but I would argue that while the first one can be acquired by anyone willing to put in the needed effort, the second skill is much harder to develop.
+Spotting problems with your plan and being able to foresee difficulties are both essential skills for a project manager, but I would argue that while the first one can be acquired by anyone willing to put in the needed effort, the second skill is much harder to develop.
 This is why I believe in the importance of managing a project in a field you master.

 Everyone does not share this view.
 Some people indeed hold the opinion that project management is a “standalone” skill: once you master the mechanics, you can apply it to any context.
 In the same vein, it could be argued that even a project manager with a lot of experience in a given field cannot possibly hope to master every single aspect of the project he will be working on.
 Why bother at all with choosing someone with field experience, then?
-This perception of project management does have its appeal, but it forgoes some of the most compelling advantages offered by choosing a project manager well versed in a given field.
+This perception of project management does have its appeal, but it forgoes some of the most compelling advantages offered by choosing a project manager well-versed in a given field.

 The first one is obvious: when you know what you’re working with, you also know who to turn to when in need.
 Good data is essential when the time to take a decision comes, and that data can only be obtained by asking the right questions to the right members.
 Field knowledge is definitely a big plus in this case.